RayStormz2015/Minimalistic-ToDo/README.md

 You can clear tasks.

-You can create a deadline that sends a notification reminder (only available in the web application).

-Works simply and cleanly in both desktop applications and web applications.
+Works well in both desktop and web applications.

 Desktop app:

 You can download the folder from my Github repository: https://github.com/RayStormz2015/Minimalistic-ToDo

-IMPORTANT: The desktop app does NOT support notifications.

-To receive notifications, use the web version.

 Web application: